 Even though all sunscreens have the same objective, certain varieties are superior to others.
 Sunscreens come in chemical and mineral varieties.
 However, mineral sunscreens are the most excellent option for protecting both the skin and the tattoo.

-Those who have tattoos should choose sunscreens with natural components and minerals such as zinc oxide and titanium dioxide since these do not penetrate the skin and do not enter the bloodstream; instead, they just sit on top of the skin to provide sun protection.
+Those who have tattoos should choose sunscreens with natural components and minerals such as zinc oxide and titanium dioxide.
+Since these do not penetrate the skin and do not enter the bloodstream.
+Instead, they just sit on top of the skin to provide sun protection.

 Additionally, prolonged use of chemical sunscreens might harm the skin due to their emitting chemicals.
-New research found that several compounds in sunscreen, including oxybenzone, can enter the bloodstream at levels higher than those permitted by the FDA.
+New research found that several compounds in sunscreen, including oxybenzone.
+It can enter the bloodstream at levels higher than those permitted by the FDA.
 Therefore, purchasing a product free of oxybenzone, parabens, and phthalates would be great.

-While powerful, high-quality sunscreen is undoubtedly helpful in keeping a tattoo safe from the sun, it is not suggested to apply any until the tattoo has fully healed.
+While powerful, high-quality sunscreen is undoubtedly helpful in keeping a tattoo safe from the sun.
+It is not suggested to apply any until the tattoo has fully healed.
 As a result, you should aim to avoid exposing your fresh tattoo to the sun for at least two to three weeks.

-However, if your tattoo has already fully healed, you should wear sunscreen and continue to shield it from the sun’s damaging UV rays using clothes and sun protection.
+However, if your tattoo has already fully healed, you should wear sunscreen.
+And continue to shield it from the sun’s damaging UV rays using clothes and sun protection.
 If you want your tattoo to appear excellent over the long term, do this every time you are in the sun’s direct, harsh rays.